 Free consultations are for injury cases only.
 Contact the Dinizulu Law Group, Ltd. for a consultation at 312-384-1920.

 How can I help insurance processing go smoothly, or support my legal case in Chicago Illinois?

-- Write down as much as you can about the truck accident itself, describe physical and psychological injuries, any monetary losses (such as wages) you’ve suffered because of the accident.
+- Write down as much as you can about the truck accident itself, and describe physical and psychological injuries, and any monetary losses (such as wages) you’ve suffered because of the accident.

-- Make notes of conversations that you had with people from the scene of the tractor trailer accident and throughout the reporting process, including law enforcement personnel, medical personnel, mechanics and body shop personnel and lawyers who may have insight on your specific case.
+- Make notes of conversations that you had with people from the scene of the tractor-trailer accident and throughout the reporting process, including law enforcement personnel, medical personnel, mechanics and body shop personnel, and lawyers who may have insight into your specific case.

 - Preserve evidence, making note of who caused the accident and what damage was done, through the collection of physical evidence and photographs from the scene.